freeCodeCamp/guide/src/pages/cplusplus/index.md

 using namespace std;
 ```

 * The 1st line tells the computer to use the "iostream" header file for this specific program .
-There are many other header files which are requireed for a specific program to run properly.
+There are many other header files which are required for a specific program to run properly.
 Some of them are : math , vector and string.
-Header files are generally represented by a ".h" extension
+Header files are generally represented by a ".h" extension.
 * `iostream` stands for input-output stream .
 The "iostream" file contains code for allowing the computer to take input and generate an output, using the C++ language.
 * The second line tells the computer to use the standard namespace which includes features of standard C++ .
+* After you write `using namespace std;`, if the compiler sees `string` it will know that you may be referring to  `std::string`, and if it sees `vector`, it will know that you may be referring to `std::vector`.
+(Provided that you have included in your compilation unit the header files where they are defined, of course.)
+* If you don't write `using namespace std;`, when the compiler sees `string` or `vector` it will not know what you are refering to.
+You will need to explicitly tell it `std::string` or `std::vector`, and if you don't, you will get a compile error.

 #### Line 3 and 4